/ Members

 • Information about other dental coverage you may have.

-Enclose an itemized statement of services received from your dentist in English or a statement in a foreign language with an English translation on the provider’s stationery.
+An itemized statement of services from your dentist in English or a statement in a foreign language with an English translation on the provider’s stationery will also need to be submitted with your claim.
 The provider statement must include all of the following:

 • The charge for each service in U.S. currency.